 Adolescents aged twelve through seventeen years may have responses similar to adults.

-Those who experience the effects of PTSD report a continual reliving of the trauma.
-This can occur in the form of nightmares and/or disturbing recollections, sensations, or emotions that occur during the day.
+No matter what the age, those who experience the effects of PTSD report a continual reliving of the trauma.
+This reliving can occur in the form of nightmares and/or disturbing recollections, sensations, or emotions that occur during the day.
 Sleep problems, depression, feelings of numbness or detachment are common.
-Sufferers may lose interest in things that they used to enjoy, including experiencing affection.
+Sufferers may lose interest in things that they once enjoyed, including experiencing affection.
 Irritability, an increase in aggressiveness, and even violence can be new behaviors that they did not exhibit before.

 Ordinary, commonplace events can serve as memory association triggers for intrusive images or flashbacks.
 Typically, a flashback is a disassociation from reality with a reenactment or intensely real memory of the traumatic event.
 An individual reliving a flashback can experience sounds, smells, images, and even feelings from the original event, and often believes that the event is occurring all over again.
 Flashbacks may last seconds or hours.
 Rarely, a flashback may last for days.

 PTSD, with treatment, has an average duration of around 36 months.
 For those individuals who forgo treatment or for whom treatment is not available, the rate of recovery runs a rough average duration of 64 months.
-Whether treated or not, approximately one-third of those persons reporting PTSD symptoms will be unable to recover to pre-event levels of function (BestPractice, 2012).
+Whether treated or not, approximately one-third of those persons reporting PTSD symptoms will be unable to recover to pre-event levels of function.2

 Seeking help is where the journey toward health begins.
 Although PTSD will, for some, heal in time without professional help, studies have consistently shown a higher rate of recovery and a lessening of symptom duration with treatment.

 Once recognized, treatment for PTSD begins with the development of a treatment plan specific to that individual.
-Although much is shared, no two people will have the same reactions to traumatic events, nor will they benefit from exactly the same care.
-Due to individual characteristics, gains made and ground lost, the treatment plan will see many revisions, changes, and updates.
+Although sufferers share much, no two people will have the same reactions to traumatic events, nor will they benefit from the exact the same care.
+Due to individual characteristics, gains made and ground lost, all treatment plans are destined to see many revisions, changes, and updates.

 |As a follow-up to PFA, where symptoms are mild and have been present for less than four weeks from the time of trauma, the practice of

-Should be considered by healthcare professionals as a care option.
-In all cases, follow up contact should be arranged within one month.
+Should be considered by healthcare professionals as a care option.1 In all cases, follow up contact should be arranged within one month.8

-Coping with PTSD is the next level of care for those individuals who are affected by feelings, memories, and emotions that affect their quality of life.
+Coping with PTSD is the next level of care for those individuals who are affected by feelings, memories, and emotions that challenge their quality of life.
 Teaching coping skills is often a part of treatment; however, the rationale for discussing coping before and separate from treatment is the grim fact that there will be no quick fix, no magic bullet for PTSD.
-Treatment will take the form of a gradual, daily process and establishing a priority of teaching skills to minimize symptoms while maximizing function in the person seeking help will pay dividends in the long run.
+Treatment will take the form of a gradual, daily process and establish a priority of teaching skills to minimize symptoms while maximizing function in the person seeking help.
+It is a focus on the long-term which will pay dividends in recovery success.

 Positive Coping Skills for PTSD: